About Our Instructors

 You may reach LaKeal at firstname.lastname@example.org

-Keith Smart is an apprenticeship instructor at our Riverside training facility.
+Keith Smart is Remote Apprenticeship Program Manager at our new Phoenix training facility; he was previously an apprenticeship instructor at our Riverside training facility.
 A Los Angeles native, Keith has over 10 years of experience from owning his own business to working for contractors like California Associated Power, where he helped build Whole Foods Markets and Superior Super Warehouse Markets.
 Keith gained valuable experience working on installation projects from refrigeration systems, lighting, voice and data, audio/visual and closed circuit television--and later used those experiences to teach as an instructor in an electrical trainee program for four years.

-Today, Keith continues his teaching passion as an Apprenticeship Instructor at WECA with duties that take him from teaching Ohms Law and load calculations, to proper conduit bending, and navigating trainees through Pythagorean theorems.
+Today, Keith continues his teaching passion for WECA's apprenticeship programs, from teaching Ohms Law and load calculations, to proper conduit bending, and navigating trainees through Pythagorean theorems.
 "Working with students is rewarding, especially when I see on a student's face that look of understanding--it says you're connecting with them," said Keith.

 When it comes to the electrician career field, Keith's favorite aspect is troubleshooting because of the deep thinking and problem solving aspects.
 "You really have to think things through to solve problems.
 It's similar for my students in their training process and satisfying to see because they're the future of skilled construction."